Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Introduction

 Multi-wavelength follow-up is uniquely valuable for understanding the explosion mechanisms of SESNe.
-Broad-lined SNe~Ic (SNe~Ic-BL), a subclass of SNe Ic with high expansion velocities and low host galaxy metallicities, remain the only supernova class to be unambiguously associated with long-duration gamma-ray bursts (LGRBs), whose gamma-ray emission lasts longer than $\sim$2 seconds \citealt{Modjaz+19}).
-As LGRBs accompany an explosion in the collapsar model for progenitor stripping, the absence of these signals or the associated afterglows in traditional SN~Ib/c disfavors this theory for explaining the majority of SNe Ib/c. \citet{iwamoto99} showed that the spectra of extremely energetic events ($E_k\sim10^{52} erg$) are also accompanied by X-ray flashes (XRF) could be the progenitor of those association SNe with the LGRBs.
+Broad-lined SNe~Ic (SNe~Ic-BL), a subclass of SNe Ic with high expansion velocities and low host galaxy metallicities, remain the only supernova class to be unambiguously associated with long-duration gamma-ray bursts (LGRBs), whose gamma-ray emission lasts longer than $\sim$2 seconds \citep{Modjaz+19}.
+Since LGRBs naturally arise in the collapsar model for SESNe, the absence of LGRBs or the associated afterglows in most SNe Ib/c disfavors the collapsar theory for explaining these SNe \citep{Corsi+11_Ibc, Corsi+12}. \citet{iwamoto99} showed that the spectra of highly energetic events ($E_k\sim10^{52}$ ${\rm erg}$) are also accompanied by X-ray flashes (XRF), which further suggests that only that class of SNe is associated with LGRBs.

 When obtaining multi-wavelength follow-up, full-phase coverage of the event is the key to providing a comprehensive picture of an explosion.
-Moderate cadence data can reveal distinct stages of an explosion, including its first emission in SNe~Ia (e.g., \citealt{qinanetal21}), and shock-breakout in type-II SNe \citep{bersten18}.
-SESNe can show two prominent peaks in their optical light curves\citep{Roy+16,Gomez+19}: a burst of emission after the initial explosion, known as the shock cooling light curve \citep{arcavi17,GalYam2017}, and the radioactive decay of {\niVI} to {\coVI} and then {\coVI} to {\feIV} that powers the emission over the bulk of its lifetime and in late-time the rebrightening occuer due to CSM interaction.
+Moderate cadence data can reveal distinct stages of an explosion, including its first emission in SNe~Ia (e.g., \citealt{qinanetal21}) and shock-breakout in Type-II SNe \citep{bersten18}.
+SESNe can show two prominent peaks in their optical light curves \citep{Roy+16, Gomez+19}: a burst of emission after the initial explosion, known as the shock cooling light curve \citep{arcavi+17a,GalYam2017}, and the radioactive decay of {\niVI} to {\coVI} and then {\coVI} to {\feVI} that powers the emission over the bulk of its lifetime and in late-time the rebrightening occurs due to CSM interaction.